dominictarr/level-hooks/README.md

 but do take a range option, just like `pre`

 `db.hooks.post` returns a function that will remove the hook when called.

+### rm = db.hooks.async(range?, hook)

+Async hooks are another kind of prehook that allow IO to happen before the batch/put/del is processed.

+Also, async hooked keys are processed strictly in series, subsequent calls being queued until the previous call has returned.

+This may be an issue for write heavy applications!

 ## License